 MI Solar for All virtual listening sessions

-Each virtual listening session will begin with a brief introduction by EGLE on a specific aspect of the MI Solar for All program to inform the listening session.
-Following a presentation by EGLE, the majority of the listening session will be dedicated to public comment.
-Those who wish to comment will have three minutes each.
-Input received in these sessions will inform MI Solar for All program offerings and prioritization.
+Each virtual listening session began with a brief introduction by EGLE on a specific aspect of the MI Solar for All program to inform the listening session.
+Following the presentation by EGLE, the majority of the listening sessions were dedicated to public comment.

 Recordings of past events